Tree pyramidal adaptive importance sampling: Adaptive importance sampling with tree pyramids

-Repeat the next steps until the desired number of samples are obtained: 1) Sort the set of leaf nodes by importance density, computed as the product of the volume of the leaf node hyper-cube and its importance weight (lines 7-9).
-2) Expand the first $\log_K(N)$ leaves (line 11), and 3) generate samples from the new mixture components induced by the new nodes (line 12), and compute their weights (line 13).
-Depending on the choice for sampling, weighting and resampling, different flavors of TP-AIS can be implemented.
+Repeat the next steps until the desired number of samples $N$ are obtained: 1) Obtain the leaf node with maximum importance density, computed as the product of the volume of the leaf node hyper-cube and its importance weight, and expand it (lines 11-13).
+2) For each new node, generate samples from the new mixture components (line 15), and compute their weights (line 16).
+The returned weights are self-normalized (line 21).